 “I don’t know.”
 His brain was not processing this.

-„I just told you.
+“I just told you.
 There are twenty six.
-How many lettere are there in the English alphabet?“
+How many letters are there in the English alphabet?”

-Now keep in mind that this is one of the worst examples, the rest of the conversations are not as bad as this one.
-But there is still a certain tediousness to it all.
+This is one of the worst examples – the other conversations in this book are nowhere nearly as bad as this one.
+But there is still a certain condescension to it all.

 Earnshaw’s feat of walking through China on the weekends is okay.
 His storytelling is good, and so is his writing style.
 The insights and observations he shares are mostly solid.

 If you’re into contemporary China (and you’ve read writers like Peter Hessler or Rob Gifford) then give this one a try.